Gopal Rai: Political career

+In the 2013 Delhi Legislative Assembly election, he placed third in the Babarpur constituency, with 25,723 votes.
+He won from Babarpur Assembly constituency in the 2015 Delhi Legislative Assembly election on 10 February 2015 and became the transport and labour minister.

-On 13 December 2013, the fourth day of Anna Hazare's indefinite hunger strike for passage of Jan Lokpal Bill in Ralegaon Siddhi, a verbal spat between VK Singh and Gopal Rai took place, forcing Anna to ask Rai to leave Ralegaon.
+On 13 December 2013, the fourth day of Anna Hazare's indefinite hunger strike for passage of Jan Lokpal bill in Ralegaon Siddhi, a verbal spat between VK Singh and Gopal Rai took place, forcing Anna to ask Rai to leave Ralegaon.

-Cabinet Minister, Delhi

-He is a cabinet minister in the Third Kejriwal ministry and holds the charge of below listed departments of the Government of Delhi.